 We know how emotionally difficult it can be for many people when administering an estate after losing someone close to them.
 So we will support you as sympathetically and professionally as we can with our comprehensive probate service.
-Below, Guardian Solicitors explains what probate is, what you need to do and what we can do for you.
+Below, Guardian Solicitors explains what probate is, what you need to do, and what we can do for you.

 What is probate?

 The people you name in your will to administer your estate (the executors) may have to apply for a grant of probate - the legal document confirming that the executors may take ownership and control of your assets (real and personal property).
-A grant of probate is generally requested by, say, the deceased's banks, building societies, share registrars, pension companies or life insurances companies before they will release funds.
+A grant of probate is generally requested by, say, the deceased's banks, building societies, share registrars, pension companies, or life insurance companies before they will release funds.